Quality Child Care: Essential Support for Young Children and Families

 In most states, the cost of child care exceeds the cost of college tuition.

-The high cost of out-of-home child care in America is a burden for most families.
-And despite the high costs, the majority of early childhood educators are significantly underpaid for the highly-skilled work they do.
+However, the high cost of out-of-home child care in America is a burden for most families, resulting in a need for child care assistance.
+Despite the high costs, the majority of early childhood educators are significantly underpaid for the highly-skilled work they do.

 By the Numbers